HOLIND2021/HOLIND/README.md

 ## Acknowledgements

 We would like to thank our mentor, Dev Doshi, for providing guidance and assistance with the project.
+We would also like to thank our client, Brennan Barber, for providing feedback throughout each step of the project.